 The Belleville Suite, located on the harbourside of the Mansion, is adorned with the original ceiling frescoes of 1906, painted by German artists, Herr Sterns and Herr Muller.
-All rooms have a flat screen television, tea and coffeemaker, and a separate bathroom with tub and most have a shower.
+All rooms have a flat-screen television, tea and coffeemaker, and a separate bathroom with a tub, and most have a shower.

 A complimentary premium tiered breakfast is provided for guests.
 This unique but delicious breakfast experience is served every morning in the hotel’s Pendray Teahouse.

-You can also enjoy a delicious traditional Victorian afternoon tea in the dark wood-panelled tea rooms which feature original stained glass windows.
+You can also enjoy a delicious traditional Victorian afternoon tea in the dark wood-paneled tea rooms which feature original stained glass windows.
 Afternoon teas are always home-made and locally sourced with high-quality ingredients.
-We recommend the crab bisque and the marvellous scones, perfect to satisfy your stomach while you watch the ships come and go from Victoria’s Inner Harbour.
+We recommend the crab bisque and the marvelous scones, perfect to satisfy your stomach while you watch the ships come and go from Victoria’s Inner Harbour.

 To top it off, The Pendray Inn & Teahouse was recently certified highest “Green” level by Vancouver Island Green Certification for their green initiatives and won 2019 Ecostar Awards for Greenest lodging.